biruk-kassaw/ethio-tour/README.md

 # ethio-tour

 # Description
-This repo contains a website developed for tour agencies.
+This repo contains a website developed for tour agencies based on a tutorial.
 The back-end is a rest API built using nodejs express and mongodb the front end is rendered using pug template engine

 ## Used technologies
 1. mongodb atlas database